DVOC Main Page

 Trip Report

-Early September – "CONFUSING FALL BIRDERS" AT HIGBEE BEACH WMA,
+Monday September 2nd (Labor Day)– "CONFUSING FALL BIRDERS" AT

 Spend a morning birding the fields and forest edges looking for songbird migrants.